Peaky Blinders star pleads guilty to crack cocaine possession

 Sign up now for a 30-day free trial

-His inclusion in the film is now in question following the fine, with an insider telling Daily Star it creates “huge problems” for production.
+His inclusion in the film is now in question following the fine, with an insider telling The Daily Star that it creates “huge problems” for production.

 They added: “It will be so hard to have a Peaky Blinders film without such a pivotal character, while it will be tough having him reprise the role as if nothing has happened.
 The third option would be to cancel the entire thing.”